samarthm314/circuitrunner-po-management/README.md

    - Connect your repository to Netlify
    - Set build command: `npm run build`
    - Set publish directory: `dist`
+   - Configure environment variables in Netlify dashboard
    - Deploy automatically on push to main

-### Environment Configuration
-- Firebase configuration is included in the build
+### Alternative Deployment Platforms

+The application can be deployed to any static hosting service:
+- **Vercel**: Set environment variables in project settings
+- **GitHub Pages**: Use GitHub Secrets for environment variables
-- No additional environment variables required
+- **AWS S3**: Configure environment variables in build process
-- All settings configured in `src/config/firebase.ts`

 ## 🤝 Contributing